caseyanderson/slices_wkshp/day_1.md

 ### RPi

-1. Connect your Raspberry Pi to power, when the green 'ACT' light is flashing proceed to the next step
+1. Connect your Raspberry Pi to power, when the green `ACT` light is flashing proceed to the next step
-2. On your laptop open the *Terminal*: `Applications > Utilities > Terminal`
+2. On your laptop open the **Terminal**: `Applications > Utilities > Terminal`
+3. Navigate to the Desktop: `cd Desktop/` (the Terminal has autocomplete, press the TAB key after typing the first few letters of `Desktop` to use it), press ENTER
-3. Send the file from the previous example to your Raspberry Pi: `scp FILENAME.wav pi@HOSTNAME.local:/home/pi/`
+4. Send the file from the previous example to your Raspberry Pi: `scp FILENAME.wav pi@HOSTNAME.local:/home/pi/`
-2. Connect to the Raspberry Pi from your laptop: `ssh pi@HOSTNAME.local`
+5. Connect to the Raspberry Pi from your laptop: `ssh pi@HOSTNAME.local`
 2. Change